Enhance Your Impact with the Public Participation and Engagement (P2E) Badge

 Cheryl Burkhart-Kriesel is an Extension Specialist - Rural Prosperity Nebraska and is located at the Panhandle Research Extension and Education Center in Scottsbluff.
 She has over 30 years of experience collaborating with rural communities and specializing in newcomer attraction and retention, workforce development and customer service.
 Currently Dr. Burkhart-Kriesel teaches two online graduate courses, one in community engagement and the other in workforce development.

-Marilyn Schlake is an Associate Extension Educator- Rural Prosperity Nebraska and is located in Lincoln.
+Marilyn Schlake is an Emeriti Extension Educator- Rural Prosperity Nebraska and is located in Lincoln.
 Her 25 years of community development experience for the University of Nebraska has covered a variety of areas including entrepreneurial business development, community visioning and action planning and newcomer recruitment and retention.
 She is an instructor of a graduate level community engagement course that focuses on group dynamics and facilitation techniques.

 For more information, email cburkhartkriesel1@unl.edu or mschlake1@unl.edu.